jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 In fact, utilizing the API Services Gateway container to establish trusts removes the need for F5 security on each iControl REST call to remote BIG-IPs.
 When the F5 security is removed from individual requests, third party security should be used to enforce proper access controls to provision BIG-IP services.
 Securing access to API endpoints is a major role which is already provided for in most service ecosystems.
 The API Services Gateway increases the ease of integration for provisioning F5 services to an ecosystem, but then relies on the ecosystem's native security to authorize requests made to the gateway container.

 **Note:** The iControl LX extension framework is purpose built to service the orchestration of iControl REST calls issued to TMOS devices.
 It is *NOT* suitable as a generalized middleware framework.
 The iControl LX extension framework filters inbound requests in ways that make it impossible to implement common middleware schemes; such as the injection of identity tokens or anti-tampering measures.
-The intention of the iControl LX extension framework is to interact with TMOS deviecs, not external systems.
+The intention of the iControl LX extension framework is to interact with TMOS devices, not external systems.
 The API Services Gateway container is intended to be used with other linked containers which facilitate interaction with other external systems as part of a micro-services deployment.

 The API Services Gateway container is available with community support.
 As the intention of the container is to become F5's component in a ecosystem of deployed services.
 The supportability of the complete orchestration would naturally be beyond F5's scope.
 We only handle our part of the overall orchestration.